 About

 This page is regularly amended as qualifications, CPD and experience are further obtained.
-It will give a profile of me, demonstrating both my experience and my qualifications to give a better understanding of who you are going to work with on a course.
+It will give a profile of me, Pete Edwards, demonstrating both my experience and my qualifications to give a better understanding of who you are going to work with on a course.

 Personal Climbing Experience